nautofon/ats-towns/label-metadata.md

     city: string

-The SCS token of the marked city this label is *provably* associated with, if any.
+The SCS token of the marked city this label can be *proven* to be associated with, if any.

 For towns, the usual way to prove such an association is the in-game economy;
 see [`industry`](#industry).